chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

     rhs = tmp;
   }

-Here the lifetime annotation ``lifetime lhs=rhs, rhs=lhs`` matches the actual operation of the function, and the lifetime checker changes such assignment clauses into relationships among the arguments that would make that assignment legal.
+Here the lifetime checker ensures that the lifetimes of the actual arguments are suitable for performing the assignments between formals that are indicated in the lifetime clause ``lifetime lhs=rhs, rhs=lhs``.